rolhai/racemanager/README.md

 # racemanager

-the purpose of the application is to manage whole motor race seasons. you can edit tracks, drivers, teams, events and so on. if you gather race results you can get various statistics.
+the purpose of the application is to manage results for motor race championships. you can edit tracks, drivers, teams, events and so on. gather race results than you can analyse various statistics.

-## features
+## technology

-- server
+- backend
 - - rest api
+- - java 8
 - - java ee 7
-- client
+- frontend
 - - single page application (spa)
-- - angular 4
+- - angular 6

 ## installation

 - requirements
 - - maven
 - - npm
+- - docker
 - - git
+- - wildfly 10.1
-- - java 8
+- - mysql 5.7 (dev, prod)
-- - java ee 7 application server (wildfly 10)
+- - h2-db (test)

-## build
+## build backend and frontend

 - mvn clean install